dennisadriano18/RubyOnRails/TopScoreRanking/README.md

 1. Create a local copy of the git respository [https://github.com/dennisadriano18/RubyOnRails.git]
 2. The main branch should have the [TopScoreRanking] project in your local.
-3. In the terminal go to the [TopScoreRanking] directory and run the following: a.) bundle install b.) rails generate model player_record name:string score:integer time_entry:datetime c.) rails db:migrate
+3. In the terminal go to the [TopScoreRanking] directory and run the following: a.) bundle install. b.) rails generate model player_record name:string score:integer time_entry:datetime. c.) rails db:migrate. d.) rails webpacker:install.
 4. In the [TopScoreRanking] directory, type [rails server].
 This should start up the default server

 SUPPORTED OPERATIONS - [This API accepts json requests and responds in json format.]